-Guro Reiten has followed up on an impressive debut season with Chelsea FC Women by signing a contract extension to keep her at the club until 2023.
+Guro Reiten has marked an impressive debut season with Chelsea FC Women by signing a contract extension to keep her at the club until 2023.

 Reiten appeared in 23 of the 25 matches and netted seven goals in her first season for Emma Hayes’ side, a campaign that put the 26-year-old in the running for the Women’s Super League Player of the Year.